jwodder/dotplate/dotplate.md

         - stuff from `platform`?
     - `suites`
         - `enabled`: `list[str]`
-        - `files` — map from suite names to their src paths
+        - `files` — map from suite names to their templates
     - `dest` — absolutized path
     - `vars` — extra variables defined in config file